 Coastal settlement south of Cape Kidnappers.
-Waimārama and the surrounding district had a 2006 population of 1,020 – a 20% increase from 2001.
-This highlights the growing popularity of coastal properties close to major centres as places to live permanently, rather than just holiday.
-The hills inland are farmed with sheep and beef cattle, and dotted with exotic pine forests.
+Waimārama and the surrounding district had a 2013 population of 1,083.
+This highlights the growing popularity of coastal properties near major centres as places to live permanently, rather than just holiday.
+The hills inland run sheep and beef cattle, and are dotted with exotic pine forests.
 The beach is popular with swimmers and surfers.

 Kahurānaki (646 m) is the highest summit on the coastal hill country.